Sqooba/snorkel/README.md

 `snorkel/zeppelin/spark-warehouse` | `/zeppelin/spark-warehouse` | Storage for temporary Spark tables

-It is possible to override the location of these volumes by setting the environment variable `ZEPPELIN_ROOT_DIR` to your preferred location before running the `start-zeppelin.sh` script
+It is possible to override the location of these volumes by setting the environment variable `ZEPPELIN_ROOT_DIR` to your preferred location before running the `zeppelin.sh --start` script

 ### Zeppelin interpreter memory